Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_testing.md

 > Do not hot-plug or unplug the connection cable between the BMCU and the printer while the printer is powered on.
 {.is-warning}

-> The status of the indicator is different in the ABC version, this page will be reset soon.
+> This page is outdate, the status of the indicator is different in the ABC version, this page will be reset soon.
 {.is-danger}